In Exercises 21–24, construct the indicated confidence interval f... | Channels for Pearson+

 1

-Step 2: Determine the critical value (z*) corresponding to the confidence level of 0.95.
-For a 95% confidence level, the z* value can be found using a standard normal distribution table or calculator.
-The z* value is approximately 1.96.
+Determine the z-score corresponding to the given confidence level (c = 0.80).
+For an 80% confidence level, the critical z-value can be found using a z-table or statistical software.
+This z-value corresponds to the middle 80% of the standard normal distribution.

-Step 3: Calculate the standard error of the mean (SE).
-The formula for SE is: .
-Substitute σ = 0.80 and n = 82 into the formula.
+Calculate the standard error of the mean (SE) using the formula: .
+Substitute σ = 4.7 and n = 100 into the formula.

-Step 4: Compute the margin of error (ME).
-The formula for ME is: .
-Use the z* value from Step 2 and the SE calculated in Step 3.
+Compute the margin of error (ME) using the formula: .
+Use the z-value from step 2 and the SE from step 3.

-Step 5: Construct the confidence interval.
-The formula for the confidence interval is: .
-Substitute x̄ = 31.39 and the ME from Step 4 into the formula.
+Construct the confidence interval for the population mean μ using the formula: .
+Substitute x̄ = 20.6 and the ME from step 4 into the formula to find the interval.

 Verified video answer for a similar problem: